Kingsford-Group/scallop/README.md

 ```

 The installation also requires other libraries, `libbz2, liblzma, libcurl,
-libcrypto, libblas, liblapack`, which are pre dependencies of `libhts` and
+libcrypto, libblas, liblapack`, which are dependencies of `libhts` and
 `libClp`.
 Install them if you encounter errors when compiling.

 After that run the script `build.sh`, which will generate the executable file `src/src/scallop`.